jryans/debug-info-issues/basic/struct-recursive-arg/coverage.md

 * Struct containing type recursive pointer in function calls
 * Exploring pointer-state-dependent paths
-* Aggregate values via `dbg.declare`
+* Aggregate values via `dbg.declare` and `getelementptr`

-Results appear to be INCORRECT as of tool f39dc7a8:
+Results appear to be ALMOST CORRECT as of tool d1e091a5:

 * Only subset of state-dependent paths visited
-* Missing aggregate values via `dbg.declare`